QMSS-G5063-2021/Group_K_Gastronaut/ProcessBook.md

 ### HDI

 ### International Debt
-In this section, I will explore the dynamics of international debt by analyzing debt flows between debtor nations and creditor nations/organizations.
+In this section, we will explore the dynamics of international debt by analyzing debt flows between debtor nations and creditor nations/organizations.

 Data source: The World Bank
 https://databank.worldbank.org/source/international-debt-statistics:-dssi#